megaptera-helvetiae/eco-evo-interactions/content/authors/Martina_Patze/_index.md

 - Administration
 ---

 Martina has been an administrator in industry and joined the MPIMM in 2021.
 She is organizing travel for us, helps with onboarding, invoices, logistics, and events.
-Part of her time she helps out with the Master's program Marine Microbiology (MarMic).
+She is also involved in the Master's program Marine Microbiology (MarMic).

-Martina works most of her time as administrator for Nicole Dubilier's Department of Symbiosis.
+Martina works most of her time as administrator for Director Nicole Dubilier's Department of Symbiosis.
 We are very thankful that Martina also takes time to help such a small group like us.